Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to carfilzomib, any other medications, or any of the ingredients in carfilzomib injection.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had heart failure, a heart attack, irregular heartbeat, or other heart problems; high blood pressure; or a herpes infection (cold sores, shingles, or genital sores).
+- tell your doctor if you have or have ever had heart failure, a heart attack, irregular heartbeat, or other heart problems; high blood pressure; a herpes infection (cold sores, shingles, or genital sores); or seizures or any other neurologic disorder.
 Also tell your doctor if you have liver or kidney disease or are on dialysis.

 - tell your doctor if you are pregnant or plan to become pregnant, or if you plan to father a child.
 You or your partner should not become pregnant while you are receiving carfilzomib.
 If you are female, you must take a pregnancy test before starting treatment and should use birth control to prevent pregnancy during your treatment with carfilzomib and for 6 months after your final dose.
 If you are a male, you and your partner should use birth control methods to prevent pregnancy during your treatment with carfilzomib and for 3 months after your final dose.
 If you or your partner become pregnant while receiving this medication, call your doctor.
 Carfilzomib may harm the fetus.

 - you should know that carfilzomib may make you drowsy, dizzy, or lightheaded, or cause fainting.
 Do not drive or operate machinery until you know how this medication affects you.

 What special dietary instructions should I follow?

 Drink plenty of fluids before and every day during your treatment with carfilzomib, especially if you vomit or have diarrhea.

 What side effects can this medication cause?